locationlabs/confab/docs/tasks.rst

 Confab provides four default tasks:

+``generate``
- 1. Generate configuration files from templates. (**generate**)
+  Generate configuration files from templates.

+``pull``
- 2. Pull configuration files from a remote host. (**pull**)
+  Pull copies of configuration files from a remote host.

+``diff``
- 3. Show differences between generated and remote configuration files. (**diff**)
+  Show differences between generated and remote configuration files.

+``push``
- 4. Interactively push generated configuration files to a remote host. (**push**)
+  Interactively push generated configuration files to a remote host.

-The default tasks all expect a series of directories as inputs:
+The default tasks all expect a series of :ref:`directories` as inputs.

- -  **templates_dir** is the root directory for loading templates.

- -  **data_dir** is the root directory for loading configuration data.

- -  **generated_dir** is the root directory where generated configuration files will be written.

- -  **remotes\_dir** is the root directory where remote configuration files are saved.

-When run from within a *fabfile*, these directories must be specified on the command line.
-The *confab* console script assumes that all directories are defined relative to another root directory specified on the command line.